 Majority of people who suffer from medical negligence are able to take legal actions by themselves and make personal injury claims for the avoidable harm they have suffered.
-However, this is not always the case and the law, having recognised this, has made provisions where a person can make a claim on behalf of another.
+However, this is not always the case and so the law has made provisions where you can make a claim on behalf of another.

 Can You Make A Claim On Someone’s Behalf?